Beginner writer mistakes I made (so you don’t have to)

 If your story makes the reader say “so what?” and you can’t answer, it could be that your stakes are too low.
 Or maybe you’re writing about the apocalypse, but we have no reason to care because you haven’t made it personal.
 Essentially, your story needs public AND private stakes.

 If you’re wondering what stakes are, you just have to think about what does your character have to lose if they don’t reach their goal.
-If Katniss doesn’t get out of Hunger Games alive, she will, well, die, but also her family will lose her, and we’ve already been shown how she needs to be there to look after her sister.
+If Katniss doesn’t get out of Hunger Games alive, she will, well, die, but also her family will lose her, and we’ve already been shown how she needs to be there to look after her sister and hunt things.
 If Katniss hadn’t volunteered to go instead of her sister, we might not care about her fate quite so much and her life wouldn’t matter much more than the other tributes’.

 Your character should always have some kind of a problem, and the reality of that problem is that it’s been going on way before the story started, whether the character realises it or not.
 They desperately need to be able to fix it because the problem is more or less ruining their life.
 It might not always be obvious or dramatic, but it’s true.
 Shallow Hal was already shallow and lacking a meaningful romantic relationship when the story started.
 Harry Potter already was Voldemort’s enemy although he didn’t know it himself.
 Elle Woods didn’t quite believe in herself.

 Your reader needs to know how so very important it is that your character gets their sh*t together and solves their problems the right way.
 You don’t need to spell it out, and possibly shouldn’t, but you do need to make it matter.
 Make your readers care.
+And show it straight away.

 How to fix low or no stakes